This is more of a ‘choose your own adventure’ story than a guide, because only you know your own heart.

 We had a beautiful ceremony next to a waterfall on a secluded hike, it was so perfect and so us!!
 We are absolutely loving being married and had a blast on what turned out to be our honeymoon!

-We hired an amazing photographer to document the whole experience – we just got the photos back and I would love if we could find a time to video chat soon so I can share the photos with you and tell you the whole amazing, epic story!
+We hired amazing photographers (that are also married!) to document the whole experience – we just got the photos back and I would love if we could find a time to video chat soon so I can share the photos with you and tell you the whole amazing, epic story!
 Love you!”

 This may come as a surprise, good or bad, to the person in question – so focus on the fact that you’re SO HAPPY, had a great time and can’t wait to connect with them so they can share in your happiness.